codahale/veil-go/README.md

 ### Key Generation

-Veil static keys are Ed25519 keys.
+Veil keys consist of an X25519 key pair for encryption and an Ed25519 key pair for authenticity.
+This allows for X25519 keys to be rotated regularly.

 ### Data Encapsulation